girlbossceo/conduwuit/README.md

 Matrix rooms, but not all features are supported and you might run into bugs from time to time.

-There are still a few nice to have features missing that some users may notice:

-- Outgoing typing indicators (receiving works)

 #### Why does this fork exist?
 Why don't you contribute back upstream?

 I now intend on contributing back as time and mental energy sees fit, but my fork still exists as a way to: